iszard/nextlevel-food-nextjs-demo/ReadMe.md

-# React Forum Actions App
+# NextJS - Nextlevel Food Community App

 This is a project to demonstrate my ability to work with the Next.js framework..
 As part of my deep dive into React 19